SocialEngine/rancher-cron/README.md

 ### Debugging

-If something is not working as you expect it, you can enable debug output by modifying the command to `rancher-cron -debug`.
+If something is not working as you expect, you can enable debug output by modifying the command to `rancher-cron -debug`.
 This is also helpful for submitting issues.

 ## CRON Expression Format